-This connector is used to first configure a Temporary Storage connection for access to temporary storage on the agent machine, and then to configure one or more Temporary Storage activities associated with that connection to use as a source or target within an operation or script:
+This connector is used to first configure a Temporary Storage connection, establishing access to temporary storage on the agent machine, and then used to configure one or more Temporary Storage activities associated with that connection as a source or target within an operation or script:

-Read: Reads data from a Temporary Storage connection and is used as a source in an operation or a script.
+- Read: Reads data from a Temporary Storage endpoint and is intended to be used as a source in an operation or called in a script.

-Write: Writes data to a Temporary Storage connection and is used as a target in an operation or a script.
+- Write: Writes data to a Temporary Storage endpoint and is intended to be used as a target in an operation or called in a script.

 When using temporary storage in an environment associated with an Agent Group that contains multiple agents, it is important to be aware that a Temporary Storage endpoint connects to the particular agent machine that is running the operation with the associated Temporary Storage Read or Write activity.